qragahq/qraga-woocommerce/README.md

 5. **Activate Plugin**:
    - Go to WordPress Admin → Plugins
-   - Find "Qraga WooCommerce Integration" and click Activate
+   - Find "Qraga" and click Activate

 6. **Configure Settings**:
    - Navigate to **Qraga** in your WordPress admin menu